aMytho/GlimBoi-Docs/content/docs/commands/commands.md

 ### Settings

 Settings are properties for your commands.
-You can restrict thier usage by points or rank.
+You can restrict their usage by points or rank.
 You can also add cooldowns and set a command to run on a set interval.

 #### Points